RipperHybrid/FontCraft/README.md

 To view available fonts and emojis, check out **[Preview.md](Preview.md)**.

 ## ❓ FAQ

-- **How to restore the default font?**
-  Uninstall the module from Magisk/KSU to revert changes.
+- **How to restore the default font?** Uninstall the module from Magisk/KSU to revert changes.

-- **Does it work on all Android versions?**
-  Yes, since Android uses the same TTF format.
+- **Does it work on all Android versions?** Yes, since Android uses the same TTF format.
 Tested on **Android 15 (Nothing OS)**.

-- **Will I lose changes after a system update?**
-  Yes, you may need to reapply the font.
+- **Will I lose changes after a system update?** Yes, you may need to reapply the font.

+- **What if my emojis aren't working?** If you are using **Zygisk Next 1.3.0** (or newer), its hiding features can conflict with font modules on Android 12+.
+You **must** install the separate `FontLoader` module to fix this.
+You can get it from a trusted source or from the official Zygisk Next post here: https://t.me/real5ec1cff/265

 ## 👤 Author
 Developed by **AshBorn** – [@Ripper_Hybrid](https://t.me/Ripper_Hybrid)